Year when Jesus Was Born

 3 or 2 BC

-The traditional view with few dissenters is that Jesus was born shortly before the death of Herod the Great in 4 BC.
+The dominant view in days past was that Jesus was born no later than 4 BC, generally viewed as the year terminating the reign of Herod the Great.
 But in recent years, several scholars—including W. E. Filmer, Ernest L. Martin, and Ormond Edwards—have argued that the date usually assigned to Herod's death is much too early (1).
 Josephus places Herod's death between a lunar eclipse and the Feast of Passover (2).
 The traditional death date assumes that Josephus is referring to the partial eclipse on 13 March 4 BC, about a month before the beginning of Passover on 11 April.
 Filmer and his followers believe, however, that they can better accommodate the available evidence by supposing that Josephus intends the spectacular total eclipse on 9/10 January 1 BC, about three months before the beginning of Passover on 8 April.

 The case for the later date rests primarily on two arguments.